5 Important New Year’s Resolutions for Looking and Feeling Better

 And how to stick to them.

-We all want to start off on the right foot in 2014.
+We all want to start off on the right foot in the new year.
 Check one—or all—of these vital health resolutions off your list now for a better quality of life through the next 12 months (and long after).

 Kick the Habit